grucloud/grucloud/docusaurus/docs/aws/resources/IAM/IamPolicy.md

 Provides an Iam Policy.

-The examples below create a policy and add it to a role, a user or a group.
+The examples below create or reference a policy, and add it to a role, a user or a group.

 ### Attach a policy to a role

+Let's create a policy and a user, the policy is attached to the user via the _dependencies_ field:

 ```js
 const iamPolicy = await provider.makeIamPolicy({